 The Traffic Safety Team is responsible for follow-up investigations of hit and run crashes and reported school bus stop arm violations as well as other reported traffic complaints.
 They also assist with crash reconstructions and investigations into any serious injury or fatality crashes.
 It is the lead group for liaison with other agencies concerning traffic enforcement, education, engineering activities, and with community groups, such as M.A.D.D. and S.A.D.D.

-Parade permits are processed through the city, special events application.
+Parade permits are processed through the Police Department Parade Permit Application.
 Call (336) 222-5038 with any questions regarding the application.

 The central business district (downtown) is patrolled Monday-Friday by civilian parking enforcement officers to ensure fair and equitable parking opportunities for downtown patrons, employees, and visitors.
-For more information on downtown parking rules and regulations, click here and for the city traffic ordinances click here.
+The parking office can be reached at (336) 229-3153 or visit downtown parking rules and regulations or view the city traffic ordinances.

 ROTATION WRECKER SERVICES

 Each of the wrecker services utilized by the department is under contract with the City of Burlington Purchasing Department.
 The Traffic Unit staff sergeant is responsible for overseeing the rotation wrecker service, which includes inspection of the individual wrecker services and investigation of the citizen complaints against the individual wrecker services.

 The department employs part-time individuals to staff our school crossing guard program. the program currently has 20 crossings at five elementary schools, two middle schools, and one private school.
 There are two crossing guards posted to most schools.
 At larger intersections and higher traffic locations such as Turrentine Middle School, there are three guards.
 Broadview Middle and Blessed Sacrament Catholic School have only one guard each.